Ph.D University of California, Berkeley, 2010

 On Anthropological Method

-Forthcoming.
-“The Ethics and Politics of NGO Anthropology.”
-For Cultures of Doing Good: NGOs and Anthropologists.
-Amanda Lashaw, Steve Sampson, and Chris Vannier, eds.
-University of Alabama Press.
-(Forthcoming 2017)
+2017 “The Ethics and Politics of NGO Anthropology.”
+Cultures of Doing Good: NGOs and Anthropologists.
+Amanda Lashaw, Christian Vannier, and Steven Sampson, eds.
+University of Alabama Press, 194-211.